AuReMe/aureme_docker/docs/faq.rst

 .. image:: pictures/sbml.png
    :width: 988px
    :height: 58px
-   :alt: Examples of compartments in a sbml file.
+   :alt: Examples of compartments in a SBML file.

 The growth medium is linked to the metabolic network by two reactions, a non-reversible reaction named ‘*TransportSeed-compound-id*’ which transport a compound of the growth medium from the compartment ‘C-BOUNDARY’ to the ‘e’ (extra-cellular) and a reversible reaction named ‘*ExchangeSeed-compound-id*’ which exchange the same compound from ‘e’ to the ‘c’ (cytosol).
-When creating a sbml file, the compounds in the ‘C-BOUNDARY’ compartment will be set as ‘BOUNDARY-CONDITION=TRUE’ to allow flux (see `http://sbml.org/Documents/FAQ#What_is_this_.22boundary_condition.22_business.3F <http://sbml.org/Documents/FAQ#What_is_this_.22boundary_condition.22_business.3F>`_).
+When creating a SBML file, the compounds in the ‘C-BOUNDARY’ compartment will be set as ‘BOUNDARY-CONDITION=TRUE’ to allow flux (see `http://sbml.org/Documents/FAQ#What_is_this_.22boundary_condition.22_business.3F <http://sbml.org/Documents/FAQ#What_is_this_.22boundary_condition.22_business.3F>`_).